ShengHuaWu/Vapor3Series/Relationship/README.md

 }
 ```
 This property returns the sibling of a `Pet` that are of type `Category`, and it uses `Fluent`'s `siblings()` function to retrieve all the categories.
-Then, open `PetsController.swift` and append the following new route handler after `getUserHandler` method.
+After appending the computed property, open `PetsController.swift` and add the following new route handler after `getUserHandler` method.
 ```
 func addCategoriesHandler(_ req: Request) throws -> Future<HTTPStatus> {
     return try flatMap(to: HTTPStatus.self, req.parameters.next(Pet.self), req.parameters.next(Category.self)) { (pet, category) in